 They might have a bladder that only stores a small amount of urine.
 Or they might produce a lot of urine at night.

 Some children don’t make enough of a hormone called antidiuretic hormone, or ADH.
 This makes the urine less watery overnight.
 If children don’t make enough of this hormone, their bladder can struggle to store the extra liquid.

 Bedwetting tends to run in families.
 If one or both parents wet the bed when they were young, then it is more likely to happen with their children.

 Emotional problems, caused by a stressful event, can sometimes cause an older child to wet the bed.
-Physical problems are rare.
+Physical problems are uncommon.

 If you are worried, or your child is very upset, talk to your doctor.